deja-vu-platform/deja-vu/README.md

 ## Deploying DV Apps

+(This won't work until the npm packages are public)

 A compiled DV app is a regular MEAN app (MongoDB-Express-Angular-Node.js).
 Since a compiled DV app uses popular,